 Butler Catholic School was my first full-time teaching job, and I have been teaching Kindergarten since 2001.
 I am a graduate of Knoch High School, and earned my Bachelor’s Degree in Elementary Education from Clarion University.

 I currently live in Center Township with my husband, Doug, our son Troy, and our 2 dogs Bentley and Bear.
-Troy is currently in sixth grade at Butler Catholic School.
-I enjoy every minute I spend with my husband and son, and our family belongs to St. Paul Parish in Butler.
+Troy is currently in seventh grade at Butler Intermediate.
+I enjoy every minute I spend with my husband and son.
+My husband and I greatly enjoy watching our son play CT baseball and attending his Junior High wrestling meets.
+Our family belongs to St. Paul Parish in Butler.

 My favorite prayer is Guardian Angel because my mother-in-law passed away and I know that she is watching over me and my family daily as our personal guardian angel!